Dolerite

 Peter Grant is a nature writer and blogger, who lives with his wife in the foothills

-of kunanyi/Mt Wellington.
+of Kunanyi/Mt Wellington.
 After studying Earth Science, Theology and Education,

 he spent 24 years working with Tasmania Parks & Wildlife Service, much of it as the Manager of Interpretation and Education.
 Now semi-retired, Peter keeps